4.9/5 Client Satisfaction Rating

 Meal Plan: Breakfast, Lunch & Dinner |Accommodation: Fort Murchison |Comfort Level: Mid-range

-Day 7: Birding in Budongo Forest & the Royal Mile
+Day 7: Budongo Forest and The Royal Mile – Endemic Hunters

 Meal Plan: Breakfast, Lunch & Dinner |Accommodation: Fort Murchison |Comfort Level: Mid-range